Taraki Sivaram: Political activity

 In 1982 Sivaram joined the Gandhian Movement, then a front organisation for the People's Liberation Organisation of Tamil Eelam (PLOTE), one of the many Tamil organisations.
-After Sri Lanka's ethnic conflict erupted into civil war in 1983, Sivaram, under the alias SR, soon became a PLOTE militant.
+Soon after Sri Lanka's ethnic conflict erupted into civil war in 1983, Sivaram, under the alias SR, became a PLOTE militant.
 In 1988, a year after the Indo-Lankan accord was signed, Uma Maheswaran, PLOTE's leader, appointed Sivaram General Secretary of the Democratic People's Liberation Front (DPLF), the organisation's registered political party.
-Sivaram left PLOTE in 1989, after disagreeing with Maheswaran's attempts to establish firmer relations with the Sinhala nationalist Janatha Vimukthi Peramuna (JVP) and because of group's involvement in an abortive coup in the Maldives.
+Sivaram left PLOTE in 1989, after disagreeing with Maheswaran's attempts to establish firmer relations with the Janatha Vimukthi Peramuna (JVP) and because of the group's involvement in an abortive coup in the Maldives.

 His career as a journalist

 In 1988 with the encouragement of fellow journalist, activist and actor Richard De Zoysa he became a reporter for the UN-funded Inter Press Service (IPS), for whom De Zoysa was a correspondent.
-In 1989, when The Island newspaper needed a political analyst, De Zoysa suggested Sivaram.
+In 1989, when The Island newspaper needed a political analyst, De Zoysa suggested Sivaram's name.
 The Island editor, Gamini Weerakon, proposed tharaka or star in Sinhalese as Sivaram's pen name but a sub-editor accidentally printed Taraki instead, giving birth to Sivaram's pen name.
 In 1990 Sivaram helped identify Richard De Zoysa's body after De Zoysa was abducted from his home and killed.

 Popularity

-Taraki's articles reflect his personal style combined with accurate and inside information, explaining military, political, strategic and tactical aspects of all sides in Sri Lanka's complex conflict.
+Taraki's articles reflected his personal style combined with accurate and inside information, explaining military, political, strategic and tactical aspects of all sides in Sri Lanka's complex conflict.
 Moreover, his reading in military science and political philosophy benefited his literacy greatly.

 By the early 1990s, Sivaram's Taraki column had become a must read for many interested in Sri Lanka.
-As a free-lance journalist, Sivaram, eventually wrote for many newspapers including The Island, The Sunday Times, Tamil Times of London, The Daily Mirror, and the Tamil newspaper Virakesari.
+As a freelance journalist, Sivaram eventually wrote for many newspapers including The Island, The Sunday Times, Tamil Times of London, The Daily Mirror, and the Tamil newspaper Virakesari.
 In 1997, Sivaram helped Tamilnet.com reorganise itself into a Tamil news agency with its own string of reporters, and remained a senior editor there until his death.
 He filed his last story for Tamilnet.com at 7:30 PM on the night he was murdered.